mrkkrp/markkarpov.com/tutorial/megaparsec.md

     go = ([] <$ end) <|> ((:) <$> p <*> go)
 ```

-`manyTill` tries to apply the `end` parser on every iteration and if it
+`manyTill` tries to apply the `end` parser on every iteration, and if it
-fails, it then runs the `p` parser and accumulates results of `p` in a list.
+fails, it then runs the `p` parser and accumulates the results of `p` in a
+list.

-There is also `someTill` for when you want to demand that at least one item
+There is also `someTill` for when you want to demand that at least one item be
-is present.
+present.

 ### Numbers

-Finally, a very common need is to parse numbers.
+Finally, a very common need is parsing numbers.
 For integral numbers, there
 are three helpers that can parse values in decimal, octal, and hexadecimal
-representations:
+representation:

 ```haskell
 decimal, octal, hexadecimal